-When you call Estonian Emergency Response Centre (112) say
+When you call the Emergency Response Centre (112), say the following:

 - What happened?

 Say briefly and clearly what happened and with what.
-This way, the rescue manager can faster figure out the problem.
-Estonian Emergency Response Centre needs to know what exactly is burning - a building, a vehicle, rubbish, old grass, or the like.
-In the case of a building, it is important to know which floor is in danger, whether you see only smoke or also fires and how big the fire is.
+This way, the rescue leader can figure out the problem faster.
+The Emergency Response Centre needs to know what exactly is burning – a building, a vehicle, rubbish, old grass, or something else.
+In the case of a building, it is important to know which floor is in danger, whether you see only smoke or also fire, and how big the fire is.

 - Where did it happen?